gsoft-inc/azure-pipelines-lighthouse/README.md

 ## Available audits

 The following audits exist in Lighthouse 5.6.0.
-More may be added in the future.
+They may change with new versions.
+Execute `lighthouse --list-all-audits` to discover the available audits for your desired Lighthouse version.

 | Audit                              | Type    | Description                                                                                                                        |
 | ---------------------------------- | ------- | ---------------------------------------------------------------------------------------------------------------------------------- |